 Instead of relying on default settings of My Requests list, we should check our options because we sure will find some on Atlassian Marketplace.

 My Requests Extension for Service Desk is one of a few apps dedicated solely to My Requests list.
 As admins, we choose which fields they can add as columns, and which of them will be displayed by default, as well as we can globally limit the fields’ visibility for selected user groups.
 For example, we can enable such columns as Assignee, Priority or Budget for the customers only from VIP user group, thus giving them the possibility to add these fields as columns to their list.
 This way, we protect such confidential information as budget from users who aren’t authorized.

 Also, the customers don’t have to worry about keeping it all in the right order from the beginning.
 They can drag and drop each item as they see fit.
 However, as the app is version 1.2 at the moment, not every field is available to choose from.
 Basically, for now every custom field and most system fields can be used as columns, including those which most customers ask for: Priority, Assignee, Due Date, Created, Updated and Resolved dates, among others.
-In the future, My Requests Extension will also support FixVersion/-s and AffectedVersion/-s fields.
 In other words, the app enables us to display all the fields we can display on Request Detail View, even those which can be added there with Extension for Jira Service Desk.

 Adding columns to the request list and ordering them